Bunyan Family Tree

 3. Beware trees found in 'old' family bibles!
 These bibles are not anywhere near as old as many people believe - because such bibles only became widely available to purchase from 1840 onwards.
 Therefore, any family information they contain, from before 1840, is often based on family myths, assumptions and suppositions, rather than on verifiable documents.

 Sadly, I have yet to find a verifiable living descendant of the Elstow Bunyans.
-But I live in hope - so do contact me if you think you have some (verifiable) data about an ancestral connection to John Bunyan.
+But we recently discovered quite a few extra descendants, some of whom were alive at the beginning of the 20th century, so I live in hope of finding one of their descendants.
+So do please contact me if you are related to one of these people.

 A large amount of Bunyan-related historical information can be found on my Elstow village website, in the Picture and History archives.
 There is also information about Bunyan on the John Bunyan's Bedford website.